elcolumbio/mlrepricer/README.md

 # mlrepricer

 Pricing on platforms is essential.
-Most of the technical parts close to the platform is similiar for merchants.
+Most of the technical parts close to the platform are similiar for merchants.
 That's why we like to introduce a library for all merchants.

 ## What is the philosophy behind pricing?